Saying One, “Whoever finds the meaning of these sayings will not experience death.”

 Thomas is always depicted as young, perhaps innocent.

-Of course, both knowing and doing is the intent behind sowing good seeds.
+Previously, this enlightened vision into God and His nature had been the reserve of prophets, certain high priests or the few others who had received a vision.
+Jesus brings this enlightened vision to all people.
+In doing so the schism between man’s soul nature and God’s nature is bridged.
 It is the mind that must eventually see this vision, not just the intellectual understanding or emotional confirmation.
-As Jesus often alludes to, it is the spirit that supplies this vision, the very knowing we perceive, or the interpretation.
-He speaks as his Father directs him to speak.
+As Jesus often alludes, it is the spirit that supplies this vision, the very knowing we perceive, or the interpretation—he speaks as his Father directs him to speak.

 God is interested in you, and until some inner inspection occurs many other revelations will remain blocked.
 There are numerous examples of Jesus directing such an inspection.